Pope Leo @ One: Augustinian, Pastoral, Prophetic

 • Jaisy A. Joseph, PhD, Assistant Professor, Department of Theology and Religious Studies, Villanova University

-• Hannah Kalamarides ’26 COE, Villanova student and synodal fellow in the Villanova University’s Office for Mission and Ministry, who participated in the Jubilee Year of the Synod in Rome in October 2025
+• Hannah Kalamarides ’26 COE, Villanova student and synodal fellow in Villanova University’s Office for Mission and Ministry, who participated in the Jubilee Year of the Synod in Rome in October 2025

 ABOUT US